Community Service Scholarship Programs

 First read information about the requirements for the CSSP by clicking on the program's web page above.

-Then, if you are interested in reviewing current positions in this Program, go online to Career Development Center's home page, click on the BulldogLink Student log-in graphic on right side, log-in, click on Find Jobs and select BulldogJobs, then click on Advanced Search and and under the Position Type menu, select Internship/Community Service Scholarship Program (CSSP) and click on Search or click here to see a list of available positions.
+Then, if you are interested in reviewing current positions in this Program, go online to Career Development Center's home page, click on the HireTopDogs Student log-in link, log-in, scroll over the Job Search tab and click on Advanced Search, under Job Search Categories click on Position Type and select Community Service Scholarship Program under Search Categories, lastly click on results.

-The positions in BulldogLink are the only open positions available for this program.
+The positions in HireTopDogs are the only open positions available for this program.

 Twenty positions are offered during each fall semester for students who volunteer with nonprofit agencies, schools or government organizations in the four county service area (Fresno, Kings, Madera, or Tulare) served by Fresno State.
 Upon completion of 150 community service hours, students earn $1500 scholarships and 3 units of credit.
 Positions are filled on a first come, first served basis.